opatry/opatry.github.io/content/index.md

 title: Home
 kind: resume
 ---
-You are on the personal website of Olivier Patry, software engineer working for [MyScript](http://developer.myscript.com/) (handwriting recognition for text, math, geometry, diagram, music, …).
+You are on the personal website of Olivier Patry, software engineer working for [MyScript](http://developer.myscript.com/) (handwriting recognition for text, math, geometry, diagram, music…).

 Specialized in software **architecture** and **object oriented** programming for **mobile/embedded devices** mainly using **C++** and **Java** (Android &amp; Desktop).